Human Insights Driven Latent Space for Different Driving Perspectives: A Unified Encoder for Efficient Multi-Task Inference: Methods

 \subsection{Depth, Pose, 3D Flow Estimation, Motion Mask}

 For depth estimation, we employ the depth decoder architecture from \cite{han2022transdssl}.
 In addition, we introduce a novel pose decoder, which is discussed in detail in the next section.
 For 3D scene flow estimation and motion mask segmentation, we build upon the DynamoDepth approach \cite{sun2023dynamo}, enhancing it with convolutional blocks including additional non-linearity to increase the model's representational capacity.
 Concretely, instead of considering the 3D scene flow as a linear combination of the encoder features $f$ and the pose $\mathbf{T}_{t \rightarrow s}$, we consider it as a non linear combination $\mathbf{F}_{i} = \mathbf{U}(\mathbf{F}_{i+1}) + \textit{ConvELU}([a_i, \textit{Conv}(a_i))]$ where $a_i=\textit{Conv}([\mathbf{U}(\mathbf{F}_{i+1}), f_{i}]])$, $\mathbf{F}_5 = \mathbf{T}_{t \rightarrow s},\text{ and } \mathbf{F} \text{ and } \mathbf{U}$ are respectively flow and upscaling operation.
-By doing this, we increase the complexity of the decoders, which can help the unified encoder to learn simpler and more generalizable features that can effectively support downstream tasks.
-Figure \ref{fig:my_model_2}a, b, and c provides simplified illustrations of our networks.
+By doing this, we increase the complexity of the decoders, which can help the unified encoder to learn simpler and more generalizable features that can support downstream tasks.
+Figure \hyperref[fig:my_model_2]{\ref{fig:my_model_2}a}, \hyperref[fig:my_model_2]{\ref{fig:my_model_2}b}, and \hyperref[fig:my_model_2]{\ref{fig:my_model_2}c} provides simplified illustrations of our networks.

 Starting with source $\mathbf{I}_s$ and target frames $\mathbf{I}_t$, we estimate depth $\mathbf{d}_t$ and relative pose $\mathbf{T}_{t \rightarrow s}$.
 Using $\mathbf{T}_{t \rightarrow s}$, we calculate 3D rigid flow $\mathbf{F}_R$.
 The source and target features are concatenated and passed through the 3D scene flow and motion mask segmentation decoders along with $\mathbf{T}_{t \rightarrow s}$, producing the complete flow $\mathbf{F}_C$ and binary motion mask $\mathbf{M}$.
 The independent flow $\mathbf{F}_I$ is computed as $\mathbf{F}_I = \mathbf{M} \times (\mathbf{F}_C - \mathbf{F}_R)$.
 The final flow $\mathbf{F}_F = \mathbf{F}_R + \mathbf{F}_I$ is used to estimate the target frame $\hat{\mathbf{I}}_t$ from $\mathbf{I}_s$.
 The self-supervision loss $\mathbf{L}_{\text{ssup}}$ is: